From the Dec. 2012 Issue.

-Firms working in the cloud avoid this bottleneck by creating rules to classify transactions imported daily from the client’s bank and credit card companies.
-Accountants who practice in the cloud can also be better business advisors to their clients, as they see transactions as they occur in near real-time instead of a month or more after they occur.
-This time advantage enables more timely and relevant advice to the client, and makes it easier to meet filing deadlines.
+Firms who are working in the cloud avoid this bottleneck by creating rules to classify transactions imported daily from the client’s bank and credit card companies.
+Accountants who practice in the cloud can also be better business advisors to their clients, as they see transactions as they occur in near real time instead of a month or more after they occur.
+This time advantage permits the accountant to provide more timely and relevant advice to the client, and makes it easier for the accountant to meet filing deadlines.

 Some common ways to begin the transition to client accounting in the cloud are:

 - Implement online banking and mobile payments for your firm and your clients

 - Manage receivables and payables using cloud-based tools

 - Adopt an online or hosted bookkeeping application which can be used simultaneously by the accountant and the client

 Although it may take a number of years to transition clients to web-based transaction processing tools, this change is required to maintain the relevance of the accounting profession to small businesses.
 Planning and leadership from both partners and staff are needed to minimize errors and interruptions.

 Possible Step: Implement Online Banking and Mobile Payment Acceptance

 The mobile payments revolution has changed the way we pay for everything from gasoline to Girl Scout Cookies, and many of our clients need to revise their business processes so that they can accept payments via credit cards.
 Merchant services are an easy way to help improve your clients cash flow.
 Services are available from traditional banks, accounting software vendors like Intuit Payments and Sage Payments, as well as payment companies like PayPal and Square.
 Accounting professionals can help clients get comfortable with these tools by accepting their own fee payments using these services.